Aquat1c/efz-training-mode/README.md

 ---

-**Contributing**
-- Contributions are welcome!
-Areas of interest include:
-  - More precise RG/frame calculations
-  - Improved defender state detection
-  - Additional training quality-of-life features

-Please open issues/PRs with clear descriptions and steps to reproduce where relevant.

----

 **Special Thanks**
-- fishshapedfish — early tables and references used to bootstrap character state work
+- fishshapedfish — early tables and references as well as consultations.
 - Ev.Geniy, yagelbagel, Micro and others — testing and feedback

 ---